crcdng/smart_contract_101_ligo/README.md

  | Reset         -> 0)
 ```

+The smart contract shown here is for learning - all it does is to multiply or divide two numbers.
+However, its basic structure helps to understand any contract.

-This code is here for demonstration purposes - it does not do something exciting except multiplying and dividing two numbers.
-The first lines define three types, followed by three functions.
-The function called `main` takes parameters that describe the three entry points of the smart contract: one that multiplies the current value (storage) with a value, one that divides two values and one that resets the current value to 0.
+The first three lines define types, followed by three functions.
+The function called `main` takes parameters that describe the three entry points of the smart contract: one that multiplies the current value (storage) with a value, one that divides these two values and one that resets the storage to 0.

 You can learn more about LIGO and writing smart contracts in the [documentation](https://www.ligolang.org/docs/intro/introduction?lang=cameligo).
 For this tutorial we use that smart contract to show the next steps - compile it, deploy it to the testnet and then call the smart contract.